December 2, 2020

 Oli and Adam visited Scorace forest back in 2017, when there were only 4 cleaned blocks.
 Today, thanks to the work of the local climber Cata and other volunteers, there are 200+ cleaned boulders.
 Cata has also bolted a new sport climbing crag right next to the forest, “The Canyon”, with bouldery routes from 5a to 7a.

-Moving east, you will be won over by the buzzing, yet laid-back capital, Palermo.
-Here, near Mondello beach, Pellegrino peak with its many crags awaits you.
-We recommend Valdesi, a spot with a superb white tufas on a red wall.
-Gallo peak also offers impressive crags, like Bauso Rosso.
-But climbing in Palermo is not about the grade: it is a nice activity between “the best pastry shop” and “the-best-seafood-salad-you-cannot-miss.”
+The Monte Gallo peak also offers impressive crags, like Bauso Rosso, an overhanging wall with an abundance of tufas and awesome views of the city.
+But climbing in Palermo is not really about the grade: it is a nice activity between “the best pastry shop” and “the-best-seafood-salad-you-cannot-miss.”
 Love the vibe!

 Giulia Bernardini enjoying the seaside like a climber does in Stockholm (yes, it sounds weird).
 South Eastern Sicily. © Massimo Cappuccio